ome/cookiecutter-omero-webapp/README.md

 # License and Copyright

-All projects that depend on the GPL-licensed `omero-web` must also be licensed as GPL.
+All projects that depend on the AGPL-licensed `omero-web` must also be licensed as AGPL.
 A LICENSE file is included accordingly.
 Please add your own copyright statements to files according to your needs.